Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 \subsection{Convergence with respect to THC decomposition}

-We assessed the convergence of the THC decomposition using the $G_0W_0\Gamma$29 set of Ref.~\cite{Maggio:GWVertexCorrected:2017} at the THC-sc$GW$/cc-pVQZ level.
-Convergence is monitored with respect to the interpolation point ratio in Eq~\ref{eq:nipts_ratio}.
-To monitor the convergence with respect to the interpolation point ratio, we report the total energy in terms of a one-body static (Fock-like) reference contribution and a dynamical correction two-body, $E_\text{tot}=E^\text{stat}_{\text{1b}}+E^\text{dyn}_\text{2b}$.
+We assessed the convergence of the THC decomposition using the $G_0W_0\Gamma$29 data set of Ref.~\cite{Maggio:GWVertexCorrected:2017} at the THC-sc$GW$/cc-pVQZ level.
+Convergence is monitored with respect to the interpolation point ratio in Eq.~\eqref{eq:nipts_ratio}.
+To monitor the convergence with respect to the interpolation point ratio, we report the total energy in terms of a one-body static (Fock-like) reference contribution and a dynamical two-body correction, $E_\text{tot}=E^\text{stat}_{\text{1b}}+E^\text{dyn}_\text{2b}$.
 The static contribution collects the nuclear-repulsion energy and all frequency-independent components of the electronic energy,

-whereas the dynamical (two-body) contribution arises from the frequency-dependent self-energy and is evaluated from the Galitskii–Migdal expression, Although $E^\text{stat}_{\text{1b}}$ has a Hartree–Fock-like form, it is not the conventional HF energy because the density matrix $\gamma$ is obtained from the interacting Green’s function using Eq.~\ref{eq:gamma_from_G} rather than from an uncorrelated HF density.
+whereas the dynamical (two-body) contribution arises from the frequency-dependent self-energy and is evaluated from the Galitskii-Migdal expression, Although $E^\text{stat}_{\text{1b}}$ has a Hartree-Fock-like form, it is not the conventional HF energy because the density matrix $\gamma$ is obtained from the interacting Green's function using Eq.~\eqref{eq:gamma_from_G} rather than from an uncorrelated HF density.

 In the post-HF procedures, we use THC only for the dynamical part of the self-energy. $\alpha_{\text{Ipts}}$ sets the THC rank through $n_{\mu}=\alpha_{\text{Ipts}} n_\text{AO}$ increasing both memory footprint and floating-point workload in the $GW$ and GW$\Gamma$ evaluation.
 Consequently, the improved accuracy obtained at larger $\alpha_\text{Ipts}n_\text{AO}$ comes at a correspondingly higher computational cost as the total energy approaches its THC convergence limit.